 Homeschool Days

 Each semester during the school year, The Joslyn offers homeschools and microschools the opportunity to explore art as a family in this free drop-in program from 10 am to noon.
-Families will rotate through stations in the Museum to engage in gallery experiences, create art, and learn something new with a community partner.
+Families will rotate through stations in the Museum to engage in gallery experiences, learn something new, and create art.
+Registration opens two weeks prior to each session and is required.
+Walk-in registration accepted as space allows.